Node Base Configuration

 - With Network Flags: This initializes the genesis information and chain configuration from the superchain-registry.

-- With a Genesis File: This is for deployments that are not migrated from a legacy network (i.e. Pinnacle Sepolia).
+- With a Genesis File: This is for deployments that are not migrated from a legacy network (i.e. DEVIUM Sepolia).
 In this case, you'll use a genesis file and initialize the data directory via

 geth init. - With a Data Directory: This is used for networks that are migrated from a legacy network.
-This currently only includes PNC Mainnet.
+This currently only includes DEVIUM Mainnet.
 In this case, you'll download a preconfigured data directory and extract it.
 No further initialization is necessary in this case, because the data directory contains the network's genesis information.
 This method can be bypassed if you utilize snap sync.

-Initialize pnc-geth
+Initialize devium-geth

 Initialization via Network Flags

---op-network=<value> and --network=<value> on pnc--batcher.
+--devium-network=<value> and --network=<value> on devium--batcher.
 To see the latest

 option.